Historical background to selected sites particularly along the western half of the Stroudwater Canal where restoration work is underway or planned.

 This wharf was the busiest along the canal as it served some important industrial businesses.

-Stroud Gasworks was established beside the canal in 1833 and was expanded in the 1860s.
+Stroud Gasworks was built beside the canal in 1833 and was expanded in the 1860s.

-Lodgemore and nearby Fromehall Mills received many coal shipments along the canal,
+Lodgemore and nearby Fromehall Mills received many coal shipments via the canal,

 The basin was formed by a slight widening of the canal at its eastern terminus.

-The terminus basin was surrounded by a coal wharf with the Company headquarters nearby.
+Around the basin was a coal wharf, a pub and the Company's headquarters nearby.